-We exploit the flatness of the fully discretized system model (10) for state estimation.
+We exploit the flatness of the fully discretized system model (10) for the design of an observer.
 Flatness of (10) and its implication for the explicit computation of feedforward control trajectories has been studied in [11].
-Flatness of discrete-time systems, see e. g.
-[16] with a unified definition of forward and backward difference flatness, and of hyperbolic systems [17] are characterized in an analogous way, by the ability to express states and inputs in terms of forward and backward time shifts of the outputs9.
-Therefore, the fully discretized model (10) - in contrast to only semi-discretization in space - is adequate for feedforward control, but also for state estimation of hyperbolic systems.
+Flatness of discrete-time systems [16] and of hyperbolic systems [17] are characterized in an analogous way, by the ability to express states and inputs in terms of forward and backward shifts of the outputs.
+Therefore, the fully discretized model (10) - in contrast to only semi-discretization in space - is adequate for feedforward control, but also for the state estimation of the hyperbolic systems.

-To obtain the state estimates \hat{p}^l and \hat{q}^l for the wave equation at discrete time k = l, based on current and past boundary inputs and measurements, we consider the single equations of the fully discretized model (10) for $i = 1, \ldots, N$ where
+To obtain estimates \hat{p}^l and \hat{q}^l for the discrete states of the wave equation at time k = l, based on current and past boundary inputs and measurements, we consider the single equations of the fully discretized model (10) for $i = 1, \ldots, N$ where